-R-squared tends to reward you for including too many independent variables in a regression model, and it doesn’t provide any incentive to stop adding more.
+R-squared is a goodness-of-fit measure that tends to reward you for including too many independent variables in a regression model, and it doesn’t provide any incentive to stop adding more.
 Adjusted R-squared and predicted R-squared use different approaches to help you fight that impulse to add too many.
 The protection that adjusted R-squared and predicted R-squared provide is critical because too many terms in a model can produce results that you can’t trust.
 These statistics help you include the correct number of independent variables in your regression model.

-Multiple regression analysis can seduce you!
+Multiple linear regression can seduce you!
 Yep, you read it here first.
 It’s an incredibly tempting statistical analysis that practically begs you to include additional independent variables in your model.
 Every time you add a variable, the R-squared increases, which tempts you to add more.
 Some of the independent variables will be statistically significant.
 Perhaps there is an actual relationship?
-Or, is it just a chance correlation?
+Or is it just a chance correlation?

 You just pop the variables into the model as they occur to you or just because the data are readily available.
 Higher-order polynomials curve your regression line any which way you want.
-But, are you fitting real relationships or just playing connect the dots?
+But are you fitting real relationships or just playing connect the dots?
 Meanwhile, the R-squared increases, mischievously convincing you to include yet more variables!

 In my post about interpreting R-squared, I show how evaluating how well a linear regression model fits the data is not as intuitive as you may think.
 Now, I’ll explore reasons why you need to use adjusted R-squared and predicted R-squared to help you specify a good regression model!